arahman25/portScanner/README.md

 # to communicate using TCP/UDP with other machines
 import socket

-# to print some statements in different colors
-import termcolor

 # to inititate Scan Request function
 def scan(targets,ports):
   for port in range (1,ports):